B PERMIT

 If you are a European citizen from a member country of the European Free Trade Association (EFTA), the process is relatively straightforward.
 You are allowed to come to Switzerland and look for a job for a period of 3 months without holding an authorization.
 However, you must declare your arrival to the authorities within 14 days.
 If your work contract is temporary and for less than a year, you will be granted an L permit (short-term).
 If the contract goes over a year or has an indefinite term, you will be granted a B permit.

-If you are a non-European citizen seeking a work permit, things are more complex as explained in our article “Obtaining a work permit for non-European citizens”.
+If you are a non-European citizen seeking a work permit, the procedure is more complex as explained in our article “Obtaining a work permit for non-European citizens”.
 You must find a job from your country of residence first and secure a position before coming to Switzerland.

-It is your employer who applies for your permit, after having proved that no one else on the European and Swiss job market matched the advertised position (art.
+Your employer then applies for your permit, after having proved that no one else on the European and Swiss job markets met the requirements for the advertised position (art.
 21 LEI).
 You must wait until the application has been approved before being able to travel to Switzerland to start working.
 The process can take up to 6 months.
-Your application is evaluated by cantonal work authorities before being sent to the SEM in Bern for a final decision.
+Your application is evaluated by the cantonal labour authorities before being sent to the SEM in Bern for a final decision.

 EU-27/EFTA independent

-A business plan and proof that business is registered in the canton are required to start an independant activity.
-Proof of sufficient funds is also required.
+A business plan and proof that the business is registered in the canton are required to start an independant activity, as well as proof of sufficient funds.

 Non-EU independent